We will update this FAQ page regularly, so encourage you to check for updates.

 You can contact us on qahe.enquiries@solent.ac.uk.

-We will also be holding online information sessions during this period to answer your questions.
+We will also be holding weekly meetings with your student representatives during this period to answer any questions.

-Our primary method of communication to you will be to your personal and student email address so we advise checking your inbox regularly.
+Our primary method of communication to you will be to your student email address so we advise checking your inbox regularly.

 You have the right under data protection legislation to request access to your personal data processed by the University.
 This is known as a data subject access request or a DSAR.
 If you submit a DSAR, the University will provide copies of your personal data that is held within our own systems and records in accordance with the data protection legislation.